Cyber Risk Assessment for Capital Management: Cyber Capital Management

 \subsection{Remarks on cyber risk assessment and cyber capital management revision}

 In Section \ref{sec:risk_assess} and this section, a static approach to the cyber risk assessment and cyber capital management is taken.
 That is, the assessment and capital allocation planning are done at the beginning of a budget period, with the assumption that the risk environment that a company is exposed to does not change significantly during this period.
 However, upon the arrival of some new knowledge of the risk, the current cyber risk management strategy may no longer be applicable, due to the adaptive nature of cyber risk.
 Evidence was found in \citet{kamiya_risk_2021} that some attacks may provide additional knowledge about the company's risk exposure, which was not accounted for in the last assessment.
 For example, a new exploit may reveal the association between a threat and vulnerability pair that was considered non-existent before, and this could result in insufficient funds to mitigate the new risk within the period.
-Companies may thus wish to regularly review and perform the risk assessment and capital allocation steps described in this paper when substantial changes are detected in the risk environment.}
+Companies may thus wish to regularly review and perform the risk assessment and capital allocation steps described in this paper when substantial changes are detected in the risk environment.
+For example, if cyber incidents occur during a certain budgeting period, and if the incidents have an impact on the reputation risk in the succeeding period (as suggested by \citet{kamiya_risk_2021}), the impact, such as those direct costs, as well as indirect cost to shareholder value being mentioned in Section \ref{cascade_model_section} earlier, can be incorporated into the budgeting and capital allocation decisions for the next period, through the revised cascade model.
+In addition, the periodical revision of risk assessment can take any updates in regulations into account.
+For example, should companies in the US be required to disclose other types of cyber incidents than data breaches in the future, additional compliance costs may be inflicted on companies, and those costs can be included as potential asset losses when the cascade model is revisited during risk assessment.}